liuyxpp/mpltex/README.rst

 The internal ``matplotlib`` color cycle is replaced by ColorBrewer Set1 scale which looks less saturated and more pleasing to eyes.
 For more information on ColorBrewer, see `a flash-based interactive map <http://colorbrewer2.org/>`_ and `a quick visual reference to all ColorBrewer scales <http://bl.ocks.org/mbostock/5577023>`_.

-``mpltex`` also enable cycle line styles and a selected set of line markers.
+``mpltex`` also provide a way to generate highly configurable line styles with colors, line types, and line markers.
 Hollow markers are supported.

 Quickstart